pimcore/data-hub/doc/01_Installation.md

 ```

 ## Required Backend User Permission
-To access data-hub, user needs to meet one of following criteria:
+To access Datahub, user needs to meet one of following criteria:
 * be an `admin`
 * have `plugin_datahub_config` permission